 A: Sorry, I'm not set up to take payments that way.
 You don't have to have a PayPal account to purchase patterns.
 You can use PayPal with your credit card without opening an account.

 Q: If I buy one of your tutorials, is there a limited number of viewings on the videos?

 A: No limit!
 My videos are available 24 hours a day, for as long as you need them, to watch as many times as you like.

 Q: Do you have your videos on DVD that I can buy?

 A: No, sorry.
 We looked into producing DVDs, and it ended up being too expensive.
 I prefer to keep my videos online and free for everyone. 🙂

 Q: I'd like to knit one of your sock tutorials, but I want to use sock yarn and smaller needles.
 Can I alter the pattern for this?

-A: My sock tutorials use worsted-weight yarn and bigger needles so that you can quickly and easily learn the techniques involved.
-I recommend you knit the pattern as written first, then you’ll have the skills you need to move on to all kinds of sock patterns that use sock yarn and smaller needles.
-Not only will you find that my sock tutorials knit up very quickly, but knitters have a much better success rate with their first socks if they’re knit with worsted yarn and bigger needles.
-Trust me – I’ve taught thousands of people to knit socks this way, and I want you to have a successful experience, too!
+A: Most of my sock tutorials use heavier yarn and bigger needles so that you can quickly and easily learn the techniques involved.
+I recommend you knit the pattern as written first, then you'll have the skills you need to move on to all kinds of sock patterns that use sock yarn and smaller needles.
+Not only will you find that my sock tutorials knit up very quickly, but knitters have a much better success rate with their first socks if they're knit with thicker yarn and bigger needles.
+Trust me - I've taught thousands of people to knit socks this way, and I want you to have a successful experience, too!